lekroll/rkicolors/README.md

 ![](inst/doc/example_plot.png)

 ## Acknowledgement
 This package is based on a design proposed by  Simon Jackson [@drsimonj](https://twitter.com/drsimonj).
-[Original proposal](https://drsimonj.svbtle.com/creating-corporate-colour-palettes-for-ggplot2),
+For more Infos please see the [Original proposal](https://drsimonj.svbtle.com/creating-corporate-colour-palettes-for-ggplot2).